juuusto/SC2_ai_project/README.md

 * [OpenCV](https://docs.opencv.org/3.0-beta/index.html)

 ### Usage
-Running the ProtossAi.py will give you an numpy array file which has the data from the match.
+Running the ProtossAi.py will create a numpy file, which contains raw data.
+This file can be used in creating a neural network model, that hopefully increases the win percentage.

 ## Authors